Written by Tiffany Rose

 This often comes as a surprise to people, but I’ve never dated a vegan.
 Don’t panic—I do have limitations.
 For instance, I’m not going to watch my date inhale the barbecued ribs of an animal.
 And if he’s in the mood to dismember a lobster and pick the flesh out of the animal’s tail, he can kiss my tail goodbye.
 Despite the increasing number of vegans and vegetarians roaming the streets, the reason that I don’t stick just with my tribe is that my influence has persuaded many friends and boyfriends to ditch animal flesh.
 And since each person who goes vegan saves at least 100 animals a year, without even really trying (a few tedious dates excepted), my individual influence has saved countless animals.
 Awesome!

 Of course, there are vegans who wouldn’t dare date someone who eats the flesh of another being, and hey, good for them.
+If this is you, I suggest using a veg-only dating site, such as Veggly.
 As my friend’s grandmother used to say, “Whatever blows your skirt up.”
 But for me, dating someone with an open mind is the game changer.
 That way, I’m able to saunter in and save some lives in the process.

 Here are my five tips to make it happen: